Kinto/kinto/docs/api/1.x/openapi.rst

   `Cornice Swagger documentation <https://cornices.github.io/cornice.ext.swagger/>`_.

-- If the plugin changes the possible responses for a Resource, you can document it by subclassing :class:`kinto.core.resource.schema.ResourceReponses` and changing the ``responses`` attribute on your Resource ``ViewSet``.
+- If the plugin changes the possible responses for a Resource, you can document it by subclassing :class:`kinto.core.resource.schema.ResourceResponses` and changing the ``responses`` attribute on your Resource ``ViewSet``.

 - If the plugin adds an authentication method, you may declare it using